apache/commons-jexl/README.md

 + New reserved words are introduced.
 Those are:
   `switch` `case` `default` `try` `catch` `finally` `throw` `synchronized` `this` `instanceof` `in` `remove` `final` `boolean` `char` `byte` `int` `long` `float` `double`.
   You may not longer use them as the names of the variables and methods.
-The exception is made to the `remove` identifer, as it is still may be used in method invocations.
+The exception is made for the `remove` identifer, as it is still may be used in method invocations.

 + Pragmas can only be defined at the beginning of the script.
 The reason is the pragmas are not executable constructs,